jyoti-255/Fake-News-Prediction-Model/README.md

 In today's world, **fake news** is like a big problem we all face.
 It's like a bunch of lies mixed with truth, and it's hard to tell them apart.
 So, this project is like our hero, working hard behind the scenes to help us know what's real and what's fake.

 Inside this project, there's a lot of cool stuff going on.
-We're talking about sorting through **tons of information**, training our superhero to be really good at spotting fake news, and then giving it a simple tool to help us out.
+I'm talking about sorting through **tons of information**, training our superhero to be really good at spotting fake news, and then giving it a simple tool to help us out.

 So, come join me on this adventure as we fight against fake news together.
 With your support, we can make sure the truth always wins!